Polari… a mini guide to the secret language of the gay community

 Oh, the bad news?
 As you wish, dear mook…

-The bad news is that secret languages only evolve because unfair social systems result in groups of people having to communicate very, very… secretly.
-Basically, every secret language is a sign that something’s gone wrong somewhere in the world.
+The bad news is that secret languages usually only evolve because unfair social systems result in groups of people having to communicate very, very… secretly.
+Basically, every secret language is all-too-often a sign that something’s gone wrong somewhere in the world.
 The good news is that…

 Perhaps you’ve already seen our love letter to floriography, the Victorian flower-language invented to communicate your feelings without having to say anything impolite.
 Like, just for example, “please go away, I actually a little bit hate you”.
 Which is a lovely idea, really.
 If you must tell someone you hate them, it’s so rewarding to say it with flowers.

 LGBT culture been consistently marginalised in history and one of the results of that marginalisation is the secret and largely forgotten language of Polari.
 Polari is a form of historical slang used by the gay community as well as theatre people and circus folk, and it attracted media notice in the swinging sixties but seems to have been around since the 19th century and possibly earlier.
 It’s pretty much died out by now, though some people still use it knowingly – not so much to hide their orientation, but to embrace it.

 We’re (hopefully) on the verge of living in a time where it’s beginning to be understood that withholding basic human rights from any one group of people is unethical and not to be tolerated.
 But we’re still not there yet.
 Nowhere near.